facebook/relay/vscode-extension/README.md

   - We support standard config file formats (`.yml`, `.js`, `.json`), and the the `relay` field in your `package.json`
 - Make sure you have the `relay-compiler` installed in your project.
 The bare minimum for this extension is v13.
 - Make sure you are able to run the `relay-compiler` command from the command line.
 If `yarn relay-compiler` works, it's very likely that the extension will work.
 See more on [debugging below](#debugging).
-- Remove any conflicting GraphQL extensions you have installed.
-We recommend using [GraphQL for VSCode](https://marketplace.visualstudio.com/items?itemName=kumar-harsh.graphql-for-vscode) since this one seems to have the least conflicts with the Relay extension.
+- Remove / disable any conflicting GraphQL extensions you have installed.

 ## Configuration